benxshen/TDD-money-problem/step-by-step.md

 * Simplicity - the art of maximizing the amount of work *not* done
 * Obviousness and clarity are more virtuous than cleverness
-* Writing uncluterred code is a key component of being successful
+* Writing uncluttered code is a key component of being successful

 `Test-Driven Development is a way of managing fear during programming - Kant Beck`